cern-eos/eos/doc/intro.rst

 Protocols and Clients
 ---------------------

-EOS is based on the `XRootD Framework <https://xrootd.org>`_.
 The native protocol is the **xrootd** protocol, which providess additional functionalities like vector reads, third party copy transfers etc.

 A second embedded protocol is **http/webdav** currently implemented using `libmicrohttpd`.